Xowie89/Useful-Functions/README.md

 - Client: ReplicatedStorage.Modules.Client -> UI and client helpers.
 Exposed by `require(ReplicatedStorage.UsefulFunctionsClient)`.
 - Server: ServerScriptService.UsefulFunctions.Modules.Server -> server-only.
 Exposed by `require(ServerScriptService.UsefulFunctions.UsefulFunctionsServer)`.

+## Testing

+This repo includes simple smoke tests for all modules.

+- Client tests: `Tests/AllModules.client.lua` (runs as a LocalScript)
+- Server tests: `Tests/AllModules.server.lua` (runs as a Script)

+If you sync using the provided `default.project.json`, these are automatically mapped so they run when you press Play in Studio:

+- Client test is placed under StarterPlayerScripts
+- Server test is placed under ServerScriptService/Tests

+Watch the Output window for [PASS]/[FAIL] lines and a summary for each side.
+Tests are conservative and avoid external calls (no real teleports/HTTP/DataStores).

 ## Modules

 Below is a quick tour of the most used utilities.
 All names are accessed via the bundles: